AztecProtocol/engineering-designs/docs/custom-slashing/dd.md

 A `InvalidBlockWatcher` will take an executor as an argument, subscribe to the `invalid-block` event, and then emit a `WANT_TO_SLASH` event naming the proposer of the invalid block, slashing them for the amount specified in `SLASH_INVALID_BLOCK_PENALTY`.

-When asked, it will agree to slash any validator that proposed an invalid block which it sees in its cache of invalid blocks.
+When asked, it will agree to slash any validator that proposed an invalid block which it sees in its cache of invalid blocks, as long as the amount is less than `SLASH_INVALID_BLOCK_MAX_PENALTY`.

 ### A valid epoch was not proven